Federico-Lamperti/Polimi-PEA_Projects/README.md

-# Polimi-Computer Graphics
+# Polimi-Performance Evaluation and Analisys

-Assignments and Final project done for Computer Graphics course.
+Assignments and Final project done for Performance Evaluation and Analisys course.

-Final Project in collaboration with Andrea-Infantino